 If you’re not retiring in the spring, or there’s no dilemma with the dates, don’t worry about this.

-4. Retire on the Day After Your Last Day of Work or Active Pay Status
+4. Retire on the Day After Your Employment Separation Date (if Going From Active Work Into Retirement)

-If you’re retiring from active work (rather than deferred status), your retirement date should be the day after your last day of work or leave that’s a normal work day for you.
+If you’re retiring from active work (rather than deferred status), your Retirement Date should be the day after your last day of work or leave that’s a normal work day for you.
 Your last day of work should also not be a holiday.
 This last day of work is known as your Employment Separation Date (it’s sometimes called your Termination Date), and it’s your last day on your employer’s payroll.

 This means that you go straight from active ACERA membership into retired ACERA membership, and you avoid spending even one day in deferred ACERA membership, which would cause you to lose all your sick leave so it would not convert to service credit.